Bachelor of Science/Master of Public Health

 SPH BS 704

-Students who successfully completed SPH BS 701 or BS 703 between Fall 2009 and Fall 2012 have met this requirement.
+Students who successfully completed SPH BS 701 or BS 703 between fall 2010 and fall 2012 have met this requirement.

-Students are required to meet with the director of undergraduate education or a staff member in the SPH Office of the Registrar at the School of Public Health shortly after being accepted into the dual degree program in order to plan their public health courses.
+Students are required to meet with the director of undergraduate education or a staff member in the School of Public Health Registrar’s Office shortly after being accepted into the dual degree program in order to plan their public health courses.
 Proactive planning is essential for timely completion of all MPH requirements.
 The tentative schedule of courses should then be reviewed with the student’s advisor at Sargent College.

 The six core courses required of all MPH candidates provide a broad exposure to the field of public health, and it is strongly recommended that students focus on MPH core courses during the undergraduate years.
 However, there may be variation in schedules due to course sequencing.